kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

 Typically, this involves trying to identify big and neglected global problems, the most effective solutions to those problems, and ways you can contribute to those solutions – with whatever time or money you’re willing to give.

 By doing this and thinking carefully, you might find it’s possible to have far more impact with those resources.
 It really is possible to save hundreds of people’s lives over your career.
 And by teaming up with others in the community, you can play a role in tackling some of the most important issues civilization faces today.
-[^3]: You can see the global distribution of local EA groups on the [Effective Altruism Forum](https://forum.effectivealtruism.org/community), which lists groups in over 70 countries
+[^3]: You can see the global distribution of local EA groups on the [Effective Altruism Forum](https://forum.effectivealtruism.org/community), which lists groups in over 70 countries.
 [^4]: The less neglected an issue, the more the best opportunities will have been taken, so the harder it will be for an additional person to make an impact.

     In fact, there are [good reasons to expect](https://web.archive.org/web/20220728174703/https://www.fhi.ox.ac.uk/law-of-logarithmic-returns/) that returns to investment in an issue are roughly logarithmic.

     Logarithmic returns imply that if 10 times more has been invested in one cause compared to another, then additional resources will achieve about 1/10 as much progress.

-    If the two issues are equally important, and then an additional person working on the more neglected one will have ten times the impact
+    If the two issues are equally important, and then an additional person working on the more neglected one will have ten times the impact.

 [^5]: From 2010 to 2019, US Federal Funding for Health Security is estimated at $141 billion.
 We judge that 55% of this was spent on what could arguably prevent future pandemics.
 For example, 4% was spent tackling the ongoing ebola epidemic, which provided infrastructure for potential other pandemics.
 However, 17% was spent on chemical and nuclear radiation threats in a way unlikely to affect future pandemic spread.